msychung/Diffusion-Limited-Aggregation/notes/notes.md

 - [x] Produce plots of paths

-- [ ] Decide if it's worth animating (probably not)
+- [x] Decide if it's worth animating (decided it's not)

 - [x] Calculate average displacements for all dimensions

 ##### TESTS
+- [x] Average displacement <d> after N steps should be 0

+- [x] Root-mean-square disciplacement after N steps should be sqrt(N)

-- [ ] Test consistency when changing step size (e.g. 1 to 2, fractional) and introducing bias - do displacements adjust accordingly?
+- [x] Test consistency when changing step size (e.g. 1 to 2, fractional) and introducing bias - do displacements adjust accordingly?

-- [ ] Test whether 1D/2D lattice walks are recurrent (return to starting point is certain), and >3D are transient (return to starting point is uncertain)

 ##### NOTES FOR REFERENCE
 - Even steps should result in displacements closer to the starting point (origin) than odd steps, since odd steps result in one more step in a given direction than any other.

+- Changing step size to a fixed number (inc. fractions) other than 1 changes rms displacement proportionally, and average <d> remains close to zero.

+- Introducing bias results in completely skewed mean and rms displaements (as expected).

+- 1D/2D lattice walks are recurrent (return to starting point is certain), and >3D are transient (return to starting point is uncertain).
+Testing this recurrence/transience is difficult for a computer simulation

 ### Variable step size
 #### Animation (variablestep_anim.py)